-THE NUMBERS AND STATISTICS BEHIND ATHLETE'S MENTAL HEALTH Overall, it was of the sample reported clinically significant levels of depression "Young male and female athletes tend to be at a greater risk for having an eating disorder if they play sports that focus on personal performance, appearance, diet, and weight requirements." athletes may be depressed.
+THE NUMBERS AND STATISTICS BEHIND ATHLETE'S MENTAL HEALTH Overall. it was found that J of the sample reported clinically significant levels of depression 'Young male and female athletes tend to be at a greater risk for having an eating disorder if they play sports that focus on personal performance, appearance, diet, and weight requirements." athletes may be depressed.